aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

 **Notes**:

 - **/getNFTsCollectionAlchemy** is accessible to any users, even anonymous users.
-All other API calls are protected and only available to authenticated users who have received a valid identity and credentials.
+All other API calls are protected and only available to authenticated users who have an identity and valid credentials.
-- **/corsProxy** is used to get the NFT metadata `.json` files if they are not on IPFS.
+- **/corsProxy** is used to get the NFT metadata `.json` files if they are not on IPFS and prevent CORS errors for misconfigured backends.